Why Kids Don’t Read

 Parents and teachers are children’s first and most important role models.
 If (s)he doesn’t actually see you reading to find information that you need, or spending an enjoyable half-hour reading novel, a newspaper or a magazine, everything you say about reading is not very effective.

 As you prepare dinner, read the recipe again, even though you may know it by heart.
+Read the cereal box, the junk mail, the newspaper ads before you shop.

 Turn off the TV and spend YOUR free time reading and sharing your ideas and feelings about whatever you are reading.